smart-age-solutions/magento-backend-movies-sample/README.md

-Magento Backend Movie Catalog Challange
+Magento Backend Movie Catalog Challenge
 =======================================

 You need to develop a Magento 2 Module that will add the following features: